 2. How should I clean my wood cutting board?

-- None of your wood cutting boards should ever be run through a dishwasher!
+- First of all, please note that none of your wood cutting boards should ever be run through a dishwasher!
 The high water temperatures and harsh detergents are just too much for a wood board to handle w/o warping and splitting.